looker-open-source/ca-demos-and-tools/ca-api-golden-demo/README.md

    - Run the `import-secrets.sh` script, e.g. `./secrets/import-secrets.sh PROJECT_ID ./secrets`

+   **If you just want to develop and run the app locally you can stop here.
+The next steps are only required for deployment.**

 1. Test a build:

    - In the root directory: `npm run build` This creates a production build of the React app in `client/build`